Yolo County

 Office Locations I Eligibility Information I Nutrition Education I Breastfeeding Support I Community Resources I FAQ

-For a WIC appointment or questions, please call (530) 666-8445 or
+For a WIC appointment or questions, please call:

 - (916) 375-6390 for West Sacramento